 Contact Susan Bate for trade shows and Fairs, etc – [email protected]

-We would appreciate being informed of properties that come up for sale along the Optimum Route.
+We always appreciate being informed of properties that come up for sale along the Optimum Route.
 If you frequently travel the roads near and along the Dufferin Hi-Land section of the Trail, you could be a “securement spotter” and help us to preserve this natural treasure!